-- 1.1.
-Women's Legal Services Australia ("WLSA") is a national network of community legal centres specialising in women's legal issues.
-WLSA regularly provides advice, information, casework and legal education to women on family law and family violence matters. - 1.2.
+- 2.1.
+WLSA is a national network of community legal centres specialising in women's legal issues.
+WLSA regularly provides advice, information, casework and legal education to women on family law and family violence matters. - 2.2.
 We have a particular interest in ensuring that women experiencing domestic violence are adequately protected in the family law process, including the needs of children living with family violence.
-We also wish to ensure that disadvantaged women, such as those from culturally and linguistically diverse backgrounds, Aboriginal and Torres Strait Islander women, women with disabilities and rural women are not further disadvantaged by the process. - 1.3.
+We also wish to ensure that disadvantaged women, such as those from culturally and linguistically diverse backgrounds, Aboriginal and Torres Strait Islander women, women with disabilities and rural women are not further disadvantaged by the process.

+- 2.3.
 WLSA has been actively involved in the family law reform arena for many years, including lobbying, writing submissions, appearing before senate inquiries, participating in focus groups and consultation processes.
-We have advocated for changes to family law and processes to properly recognise and provide for the complexity and dynamic of family violence and its impact on parents and children. - 1.4.
-This paper is not intended to be WLSA's formal and comprehensive response to the 2010 Bill.
-The aim is to assist the community and colleagues to understand key issues about the proposed amendments and what else is needed to more effectively deal with family violence in the content of family law and its' processes.
-It is hoped that this paper will enhance the ability of the community and our colleagues to make a submission to the Attorney-General's Department by 14 January 2011.
+We have advocated for changes to family law and processes to properly recognise and provide for the complexity and dynamic of family violence and its impact on parents and children. - 2.4.
+Further information about WLSA's family law campaign Putting Safety First in Family Law can be found at www.safetyinfamilylaw.com.